 My kids love a good holiday craft, and we’ve found some fantastic ones themed around July 4th over the years.
 Whether you’re looking for easy July 4th crafts for kids of all ages, fun July 4th crafts for older kids (ie, no finger-painting), or some July 4th crafts parents can get involved making too we’ve got you covered.

-But to make it more special — create something especially for someone else, like a local children’s hospital, senior center, or veteran’s service facility.
+To make it more special — create something especially for someone else, like a local children’s hospital, senior center, a school providing free lunches this summer, or a veteran’s service facility.
 We bet they’d appreciate it, a lot.

 4. Record your own family history and immigration story